 It has been estimated that there is a minimum of 600,000 bottlenose dolphins world-wide (Hammond et al. 2012).

-Common bottlenose dolphins have a worldwide distribution in temperate and tropical waters
+Common bottlenose dolphins have a worldwide distribution in temperate and tropical waters.

-Harvests for human consumption or bait in fisheries in certain parts of the world.
+There are harvests of this species for human consumption or bait in fisheries in certain parts of the world.

-Latin: Tursiops truncatus
+Scientific name: Tursiops truncatus